Illinois Compiled Statutes

 (D) are referred by medical personnel because they

-either have given birth to a baby addicted to a controlled substance, or will give birth to a baby addicted to a controlled substance.
+either have given birth to a baby with a substance use disorder, or will give birth to a baby with a substance use disorder.

 (4) The services provided by the programs shall include but not be limited